-The CTSS is comprised of a central control system connected to signalized intersections using a hybrid communications network structure (serial and IP Based Ethernet via coaxial Radio Frequency (RF), fiber optic, copper, and wireless infrastructure), a closed loop system, various time based coordinated (TBC) corridors and independent signals.
+The CTSS is comprised of a central control system connected to signalized intersections using a hybrid communications network structure (fiber optic, copper, and wireless infrastructure), a closed loop system, various time based coordinated (TBC) corridors and independent signals.

-A multi-phase regional upgrade of the CTSS is underway, which will install a new central control system and construct Ethernet networks using fiber optic and wireless communications infrastructure.
-The current system in use today is a Modern Traffic Control System (MTCS) software package based on the Urban Traffic Control System (UTCS) software that was developed by the FHWA in the 1970's.
-The new infrastructure and system will allow the CTSS to support Intelligent Transportation Systems (ITS) functions, and develop an "open architecture" that will simplify future system expansion and maintenance.
+A multi-phase regional upgrade of the CTSS is ongoing.
+This upgrade includes a new central control system and Ethernet networks using fiber optic and wireless communications infrastructure.
+The infrastructure and system allows the CTSS to support Intelligent Transportation Systems (ITS) functions and an "open architecture" that simplifies future system expansion and maintenance.